 - Sword: Numerous variants exist, from the Japanese katana to the European Rapier, but one thing is common: a short hilt, followed by a long one or two edged blade.
 Swords can be either straight or curved.
 Curved blades like the katana or scimitar serve as cutting weapons.
-Normally used against lightly armoured opponents, though some of the straight edged blades have been known to penetrate armor rather well using a precise thrust.
+Normally used against lightly armoured or unarmored opponents.
+Cutting swords were ineffective against metal armor, but thrusts could break through mail and slide between plate gaps.
 Swords required better and more materials and superior craftsmanship compared to polearms or blunt weapons, and so were more often the preserve of the elite, upper-class, or simply professional soldiers (where the sword would hopefully pay for itself).

 - Combat Knife: Usually kept as the last resort for any soldier.
-Short, light, nimble, easy to use and capable of almost anything.
-Slit an enemy's throat one day, use it to cut and prepare a deer the next.
+Short, light, nimble, easy to use and capable of almost anything, although their main use is as tools.
 One example is the American KA-BAR knife, which used to be in service with the Marine Corps.

 - Daggers and Dirks: The more ancient equivalent of the above, used as a back up weapon by those who can afford it, a concealed weapon by assassins, or even as a primary form of armament by a poor man which would have had difficulty getting his hands on a larger weapon.
 Unlike the single edged knives, suited for both slashing and stabbing, these double edged blades were instead optimized purely for stabbing, typically to allow them to pierce armor, which they did quite well assuming one could get close enough to make use the the dagger's limited reach.

 - Punching Daggers: a somewhat silly-looking weapon, the basic idea is a blade that is held such that the user, well, punches with it.
 They could be held like brass knuckles or strap to the forearm, and could be slashing or stabbing weapons.